 ]]>

-The post OBCT report shows ‘persistent’ challenges for women in construction appeared first on constructconnect.com.
+The post Second-career switch: How women are finding opportunity in Ontario construction appeared first on constructconnect.com.

 ]]>